VeganL/ChitandaBot/README.md

  - Tells you it's spring if someone says it's cold

- - Detects Japanese input; prompts a message 50% of the time
+ - Detects Japanese input; prompts a message 50% (of 20%) of the time

 ## Adding ChitandaBot to Your Discord Server
 ### To add Chitanda to your server, use [this link](https://discordapp.com/api/oauth2/authorize?client_id=691787045881905182&permissions=134220800&scope=bot).